tescal2/Automatic-Speech-Recogntion-with-Hugging-Face-s-Transformers-Azure-Machine-Learning-/README.md

 Next, you will open a terminal and clone the repo in order to open and use the notebook:

 ![clone](./imgs/clone.png)

 Finally, you will execute each cell within the [example notebook](./HuggingFaceASR-AzureML.ipynb).
+Enjoy! :sunglasses: